-Being LGBTQI+ in a rural, remote or regional area can be awesome, but it can also leave you feeling isolated, different and alone.
-To help navigate these issues, we chatted to a bunch of young people from around Australia who identify as LGBTQI+ and got their thoughts on what country life is really like for them.
+Being LGBTQIA+ in a rural, remote or regional area can be awesome, but it can also leave you feeling isolated, different and alone.
+To help navigate these issues, we chatted to a bunch of young people from around Australia who identify as LGBTQIA+ and got their thoughts on what country life is really like for them.

 Insider tip #1: It’s not all sunshine and happy times, but sometimes it is!